Potton: Geology, soil type and land use

 The town is mainly surrounded by arable farmland.
 There are areas of woodland to the south-east of the town at Pegnut Wood, alongside Potton Brook at the north-eastern edge of the town and at Potton Wood in the north-east corner of the parish.
 There is a sand quarry to the north-west of the town.

 Potton lies on Potton Sands; a geological formation whose strata date back to the Early Cretaceous age.
 Dinosaur remains are among the fossils that have been recovered from the formation.
 There is a band of alluvium along the course of Potton Brook and a strip of gault to the east of the town.
 Potton Wood lies on boulder clay.

 The soil at the centre and west of the parish is of low fertility and is freely draining and slightly acid with a sandy texture.
 Alongside Potton Brook the soil is loamy and sandy with naturally high groundwater and a peaty texture.
 East of the brook is a strip of freely draining slightly acid loamy soil.
 There are highly fertile lime-rich loamy and clayey soils with impeded drainage at and to the south of Potton Wood.

 Demography

 At the time of the 2001 census, Potton had 4,473 inhabitants living in 1,869 households.
 The ethnic origin of 95.5% was British.
 73.9% were Christian, 1.3% followed another religion and 24.9% stated no religion or were not religious.

 Governance

+There are two tiers of local government covering Potton, at parish (town) and unitary authority level: Potton Town Council and Central Bedfordshire Council, based at Chicksands.

-Potton Town Council has 15 members and meets at the Community Centre (formerly the old fire station) in Brook End.
+Potton Town Council has 15 members and meets at the Community Centre in Brook End.
+The building was formerly the town's fire station and had been built in 1887.
 The town is represented by a single councillor on Central Bedfordshire Council and by the Conservative Member of Parliament Richard Fuller for the North East Bedfordshire constituency at the House of Commons.